RedTuna/mysolr/docs/user/userguide.rst

 Facets
 ------

-This is a query an example using facets with mysolr.
+This is a query example using facets with mysolr.

 ::